Why Is It So Goddamn Hard To Find A Natural Deodorant That Works?

 Only Los Angeles can make natural deodorant seem not only necessary, but cool.

-Those “crazy chemicals,” by the way?
-They include parabens (which mess with your hormones, among other things), the aforementioned aluminum compounds (which absorb into your skin, clog pores, and have been linked to breast cancer), silica (a known skin irritant...WTF?), and triclosan (a pesticide and possible carcinogen that causes contact dermatitis).
+Those “harmful chemicals,” by the way?
+They include parabens (which mess with your hormones, among other things), the aforementioned aluminum compounds (which absorb into your skin, clog pores, and have been linked to breast cancer), and triclosan (a pesticide and possible carcinogen that causes contact dermatitis).

 And thus began Mission: Impossible: Find an all-natural deodorant that won’t fill my body with cancer-causing chemicals and will keep the B.O. at bay.